awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-open-api.md

-# Working with OpenAPI Definitions for HTTP APIs<a name="http-api-open-api"></a>
+# Working with OpenAPI definitions for HTTP APIs<a name="http-api-open-api"></a>

 You can define your HTTP API by using an OpenAPI 3\.0 definition file\.
 Then you can import the definition into API Gateway to create an API\.
-To learn more about API Gateway extensions to OpenAPI, see [Working with API Gateway Extensions to OpenAPI](api-gateway-swagger-extensions.md)\.
+To learn more about API Gateway extensions to OpenAPI, see [Working with API Gateway extensions to OpenAPI](api-gateway-swagger-extensions.md)\.

 ## Importing an HTTP API<a name="http-api-import"></a>